Dr Matthew Mauger, BA (Warwick) MA (Queensland) PhD (London)

 Senior Lecturer in English and e-Strategy Manager

 I have been based at Queen Mary since 2001, first as a PhD student researching a project on William Blake and eighteenth-century legal discourse, and more recently as a lecturer in the Department of English.
-I specialize in eighteenth-century literature, with a particular focus on London as a cultural and commercial centre.
+I specialize in eighteenth-century literature, with a particular emphasis - in both my research and teaching - on London as a cultural and commercial centre.
+My recent work focusses on the British encounter with China via the eighteenth-century East India trade.
 I’ve recently written a book with Markman Ellis and Richard Coulton on the cultural history of tea (though I admit – somewhat to my shame – that my own tea tastes are of a relatively unrefined tea-bag-in-a-mug variety).
 I am proud both to live and work in Tower Hamlets in the East End of London: it’s an exciting, energetic, and profoundly surprising part of the city.

 My teaching has two main focuses: an intellectual curiosity about the life and literature of the eighteenth-century city of London (the main focus of my research activity), and – separately – an interest in the undergraduate development of core disciplinary skills.
 So whilst I regularly number among the lecturers on the popular second year eighteenth-century module Representing London, and have convenedReading William Blake and The Revolution Controversy 1789-1796, I also co-convene the compulsory final-year module English Research Dissertation (including running a series of research-training workshops), and a related writing support programme.
 Discovering ways to make this skills-based learning as enjoyable for my students as their more regular modules remains a core challenge of my teaching life.